On 18 Sep 1912* Donald McLaran passed away at Kupunn

 Clara and Donald had much in common: both endured horrific sea voyages from England, each had lost close family members, each displayed a fierce determination to survive against the odds, they shared a love of the land and the Darling Downs, and a desire to have a large family to counter the natural attrition rate of the times.

-Only at Clara's instigation could Donald have donated to the Queensland Museum, or could he have been described as "Donald McLaran, of Dalby and Haran" in his father's 1884 death notice.
+Only at Clara's instigation could Donald have donated to the Queensland Museum, or been described as "Donald McLaran, of Dalby and Haran" in his father's 1884 death notice.
 And only at Clara's instigation could Donald in 1890 have nominated for election as a Dalby Town Councillor.
-What a turn around from his boisterous bachelor days!
+What a turn around from his boisterous bachelor years!

 Woven into Donald's story are the lives and deaths of his parents and siblings and their offspring.
-Jane, Alexander, Margaret and Duncan died dramatic, lonely deaths, three of which were subject to magisterial enquiries.
-Malcolm, Catherine and Donald lived long lives in Dalby, passing at ages 84, 82 and 79 respectively, surrounded by their loved ones.
-Within a year of Donald and Clara's marriage, Duncan and Alexander died tragic avoidable deaths.
+Jane, Alexander, Margaret and Duncan died dramatic, lonely deaths, three of which were subject to magistrate enquiries.
+Malcolm, Catherine and Donald lived long lives in Dalby, passing at ages 84, 82 and 79 respectively.
+Within a year of Donald and Clara's marriage, Duncan and Alexander died tragic and avoidable deaths.

 So what happened after the disaster of 1900?
 Sophia McLaran married William Boyd McLennan.
 What a wedding it must have been on 19 Dec 1900!
 Presents were received by the happy couple from all and sundry.
-Lewis Eversden sent money, Jane sent cutlery which had survived the Flying Cloud voyage and 22 years at Tartha.
-Everyone of importance or was a relative in Dalby attended ... except Donald.
+Lewis Eversden sent money, Jane sent cutlery which had survived the 1864 Flying Cloud voyage and 22 years at Tartha.
+Everyone of importance and every relative in Dalby attended ... except Donald.
 Where was the father of the bride?
-The smart money says he was at the pub.

 Clara took strict control of the family and their finances and land they had selected at Daandine/Duckponds.
 The properties were in the names of their children, with one block, perhaps a token, in Donald's name.
-The McLarans named the property Victoria Park and stoically set about restoring their lost fortune by hard pioneering work.
+The McLarans named the property Victoria Park and stoically set about restoring their lost fortune with intense pioneering work.

-Donald passed away in 1912 before the dense brigalow or the prickly pear on Victoria Park were conquered.
+When Donald passed away in 1912 , neither the dense brigalow nor the prickly pear on Victoria Park was conquered.
 Tragic events followed and a daughter and a son were laid to rest beside him in 1916 and 1918.
-Clara and her eldest son, Duncan, persevered at Daandine until 1927 when Victoria Park was finally sold - the prickly pear infestation had been conquered.
+Clara and her eldest son, Duncan, persevered at Daandine until 1927 when Victoria Park was finally sold - the prickly pear infestation had been beaten.

-My grandfather (Malcolm Lewis McLaran) and others were paid out.
-He built a new home and a tennis court in Patrick Street and, perhaps feeling wealthy, he bought his first car, the famous Lizzy, which, totally restored, still runs around the streets of Toowoomba.
-His daughters grew up to become excellent tennis players and musicians.
+My grandfather (Malcolm Lewis McLaran) and other siblings were paid out.
+He built a new home and a tennis court in Patrick Street and, perhaps feeling wealthy, bought his first car, the famous Lizzy.
+Today, totally restored, it runs around the streets of Toowoomba.
+Malcolm's daughters grew up to become excellent tennis players and musicians.

-Clara was then 71.
-She had resolved the Victoria Park investment, inherited from her father and spent the remaining years of her life in Dalby, Brisbane and Sydney.
+Clara was then 71, she had resolved the Victoria Park investment and inherited from her father.
+She spent the remaining years of her life in Dalby, Brisbane and Sydney.
 Well into her 90's she travelled unaccompanied via rail from Brisbane to Dalby.

-I recall the day Clara passed away in Brisbane in 1956, two months before her 100th birthday.
+Clara passed away in Brisbane in 1956, two months before her 100th birthday.
 At her request, she was buried alongside Donald and the Scottish pioneers in the Dalby Monumental Cemetery.
+The plot had long been reserved.

 The focus of this website

-Other branches of Malcolm's family have not been ignored: the large number of great-grandchildren descended from his daughters Catherine and Margaret McLaren (and dare we include his brother Alexander too?) also bear the genes of Malcolm McLaran/McLeoran from Southend and thus the MacLeans (aka MacLerans) from the Isle of Mull.
+Other branches of Malcolm's family have not been ignored: the large number of great-grandchildren descended from his daughters Catherine and Margaret McLaren (and dare we include his brother Alexander too?) also carry the genes of Malcolm McLaran/McLeoran from Southend and thus - it seems - the MacLeans (aka MacLerans) from the Isle of Mull.

 Disaster struck the McLarans of Dalby in 1900 - perhaps it had been coming for a while.
 Their 9th and youngest child was barely a year old when the family's main street property and burgeoning business were lost to Donald's gambling debts.
 And to make matters worse, the property was to be transferred to William Boyd McLennan, fiancé to their eldest daughter, Sophia.